Rappetor/Sovol-SV08-Mainline/README.md

 # Sovol-SV08-Mainline
 Getting the Sovol SV08 onto mainline Klipper

-This HOWTO will describe how to install mainline/regular klipper (via KIAUH) on your Sovol SV08 with the BTT CB1 image.<br>
+This repository will describe how to install mainline/regular klipper (via KIAUH) on your Sovol SV08 with the BTT CB1 image.<br>
 <sub>Run it from either eMMC or SD card, you choose..</sub>